 We've taken the dark pixel at the corner of this square and highlighted it green.
 How many neighbors of this corner pixel are dark?

-Note: Diagonal neighbors count as neighbors.
+Note: Horizontal, vertical and diagonal neighbors count as neighbors.

 If we take a look at a bunch of examples, we can safely say that black pixels with more than neighbors are not corners.

 Suppose we program a computer to execute the following steps for each shape image we want to classify:

 If the computer follows these steps for every dark pixel, it may detect all of the corners in an image.

 Apply these instructions to the image of triangle above.
 How many corners would it detect?